creme332/rowmerge/docs/PROBLEM_STATEMENT.md

 - You must save your output to a separate CSV file.
 - The order of rows in your output does not matter.
+- There should not be any duplicates in your output.
+- Your output should be reversible, i.e. uncompressing it should give the input back, ignoring order of rows.
 - The order of values in a merged cell does not matter. `3|4|5` is same as `4|3|5` and other permutations.